 At Primland, you find that commitment to sustainability doesn’t mean you can’t enjoy the finest life offers: ramble the trails of the extensive grounds, drink in the awe-inspiring views from all sides, gaze upon Jupiter’s moons through the powerful telescopes in the observatory, take a refreshing swim in the chlorine-free pool, relax at the spa, then sink blissfully into sumptuous sheets at day’s end.

 Though we were sad to see our time in Virginia’s Plateau Region of the Parkway draw to a close, emails and life’s responsibilities were calling so we skipped the scenic route and made our way along the interstate back to Asheville.
-We are happy for the chance to spend more time in Virginia, as we partner with FRIENDS of the Blue Ridge Parkway to open a second BRPA office there, as well as hold our Fall meeting in Floyd.

 Our thanks to all our members and friends, old and new, who so warmly welcomed us to your hometowns.
 If you’ve yet to experience the Blue Ridge Parkway in Virginia, we’ll be sharing more of our travels soon and can’t recommend the journey enough.